 So how would it be if we could have language classes which immersed the students in the second language AND taught the language in a concentrated way at the same time as teaching the learners how to learn in an immersion environment?
 That really would be something, wouldn’t it!

 The one approach I have found that can do all this is the Silent Way approach to teaching languages.
 Many of you may well not have heard of this approach, however, it has been used for nearly four decades all over the world.
 Some of you may well have heard of it but not really been exposed to the power of it.
 I won’t go into it here in much depth but I will provide you with some links below where you can check it out further.

 Very briefly, this approach to language learning (created by Dr. Caleb Gattegno):

-consistently puts learning at the helm of the classes rather than the teaching, so a sign of learning that teachers looks for, and consciously works towards, is when the participants can independently produce what has been worked on in class.
+- consistently puts learning at the helm of the classes rather than the teaching, so a sign of learning that teachers look for, and consciously works towards, is when the participants can independently produce what has been worked on in class.

 So if you are looking for not only effective language classes but ones that help develop your powers of learning, my vote would be to seek out courses that are based on this approach.

 There are a number of places around the world that use the Silent Way.
 Some trade on that, whilst others may not mention it.

 Here are some of them.
 (I will add to this list as I become aware of more places that use the approach.)